periwinkle9/CSSpeedrunPatcher/README.md

 ## Patches that this applies

 Each one of these can be toggled individually.
-(Original byte values are given for reference.)
+(All values are in hex.
+Original byte values are given for reference.)

 * Keeps the game running even when not in focus:
 ```